nbomasi/BOMA-PBL-PROJECT-11-14/BOMA-PBL-PROJECT-11-14/project-12/project12.md

 If both Jenkins jobs have completed one after another – you shall see your files inside `/home/ubuntu/ansible-config-artifact` directory and it will be updated with every commit to your master branch.

+**NOTE**: For a successful build of save-artifact, you must change both the ownership and permission of ansible-config-artifact to ubuntu and 777 respectively, change ubuntu permission to 777

 ![build testing](./Images/testing%20build.PNG)

 Now your Jenkins pipeline is more neat and clean.